sumitsah1/dp-gb-classification/README.md

-# DP-GB: Differentially Private Granular Ball Classification with Laplace and Exponential Mechanisms — A Comparative Study on Tabular and Image Datasets
+# DP-GB: Differentially Private Granular Ball Classification with Laplace and Exponential Mechanisms

 This repository provides the implementation and experimental code for the paper:

-**“DP-GB: Differentially Private Granular Ball Classification with Laplace and Exponential Mechanisms — A Comparative Study on Tabular and Image Datasets.”**
+**“DP-GB: Differentially Private Granular Ball Classification with Laplace and Exponential Mechanisms .”**

 ---